8 Takeaways From The Trump-Ukraine Scandal

 This is so key.
 Democratic strategists acknowledge their party's deficiency with independents on the impeachment question, and they say it's important for their party to keep the message simple and focused.

 The call, what transpired and the "favor" Trump was asking for, they say, is understandable for most Americans.
-That's something Pelosi has noted as well.
-And that's what they need to stay laser-like focused on, they say.
+That's something that House Speaker Nancy Pelosi has noted as well.
+And that's what they need to stay laserlike focused on, they say.
 They worry that if Democrats get too far afield with other grievances against Trump, it could confuse and distract.

 Republicans in Trump's corner, for their part, are going to question the whistleblower's character, talk about how there was no explicit quid pro quo and continue to pivot back to the Bidens.

-8. We will likely know if Trump will be impeached by the end of the year.
+8. We will likely know whether Trump will be impeached by the end of the year.

 Democrats don't want the impeachment inquiry to drag on.
 Voting in the Democratic primary begins in February, in just over four months.
-Congressional Democrats would prefer this is wrapped up before that.
+Congressional Democrats would prefer that this is wrapped up before then.

 That's partially why they are likely to stay narrowly focused on the Ukraine call and whistleblower complaint, with the inquiry spearheaded by Rep. Adam Schiff and the House Intelligence Committee, instead of bringing in things like the potential obstruction of justice incidents laid out in the Mueller report and Trump's personal financial conflicts.